BGE’s STRIDE Plan

 The law that created STRIDE includes important customer protections including a $2 monthly maximum cap on the STRIDE charge for residential gas customers.
 The Public Service Commission (PSC) oversees STRIDE and receives regular updates on progress from BGE.
 This way, the Plan provides more transparence on BGE’s investment planning.

-If BGE completed STRIDE modernization plans seven years earlier (by 2035) those investments would create about $400 million in additional economic impact and $200 million in additional labor income.
+If BGE completed STRIDE modernization plans 25% sooner (by 2035), those investments would create about $400 million in additional economic impact and $200 million in additional labor income.

 If you have any questions, please fill out the form below: